mjoblin/neotiles/docs/pages/api.rst

 * :class:`~TileHandler` - Handles the data and pixel-coloring needs of a single tile.
 * :class:`~TilePosition` - The position of a tile inside the larger neopixel matrix.
 * :class:`~TileSize` - The size of a tile (in cols and rows).
+* :class:`~PixelPosition` - The position of a neopixel inside a tile.
 * :class:`~NPColor` - The color of a single neopixel.
+* :class:`~NeoTilesError` - Exception raised when neotiles encounters a problem.

 TileManager
 -----------